Queen of Sheba: In Judaism

+Christianity

-Christian scriptures mention a "queen of the South" (βασίλισσα νότου, Regina austri), who "came from the uttermost parts of the earth", i.e. from the extremities of the then known world, to hear the wisdom of Solomon (Mt.
+The New Testament mentions a "queen of the South" (βασίλισσα νότου, Regina austri), who "came from the uttermost parts of the earth", i.e. from the extremities of the then known world, to hear the wisdom of Solomon (Mt.
 12:42; Lk.
 11:31).

-The mystical interpretation of the Song of Songs, which was felt as supplying a literal basis for the speculations of the allegorists, makes its first appearance in Origen, who wrote a voluminous commentary on the Song of Songs.
-In his commentary, Origen identified the bride of the Song of Songs with the "queen of the South" of the Gospels (i.e., the Queen of Sheba, who is assumed to have been Ethiopian).
-Others have proposed either the marriage of Solomon with Pharaoh's daughter, or his marriage with an Israelite woman, the Shulamite.
+The mystical interpretation of the Song of Songs, which was felt as supplying a literal basis for the speculations of the allegorists, makes its first appearance in Origen, who wrote a voluminous commentary on the Song of Songs.Others have proposed either the marriage of Solomon with the Pharaoh's daughter, or his marriage with an Israelite woman, the Shulamite.
 The former was the favorite opinion of the mystical interpreters to the end of the 18th century; the latter has obtained since its introduction by Good (1803).

 The bride of the Canticles is assumed to have been black due to a passage in Song of Songs 1:5, which the Revised Standard Version (1952) translates as "I am very dark, but comely", as does Jerome (Latin: Nigra sum, sed formosa), while the New Revised Standard Version (1989) has "I am black and beautiful", as the Septuagint (μέλαινα εἰμί καί καλή).

-One legend has it that the Queen of Sheba brought Solomon the same gifts that the Magi later gave to Christ.
+One legend has it that the Queen of Sheba brought Solomon the same gifts that the Magi later gave to Jesus.
 During the Middle Ages, Christians sometimes identified the queen of Sheba with the sibyl Sabba.

-Coptic

-The story of Solomon and the queen was popular among Copts, as shown by fragments of a Coptic legend preserved in a Berlin papyrus.
-The queen, having been subdued by deceit, gives Solomon a pillar on which all earthly science is inscribed.
-Solomon sends one of his demons to fetch the pillar from Ethiopia, whence it instantly arrives.
-In a Coptic poem, queen Yesaba of Cush asks riddles of Solomon.

 Ethiopian

 The most extensive version of the legend appears in the Kebra Nagast (Glory of the Kings), the Ethiopian national saga, translated from Arabic in 1322.
 Here Menelik I is the child of Solomon and Makeda (the Ethiopic name for the queen of Sheba; she is the child of the man who destroys the legendary snake-king Arwe) from whom the Ethiopian dynasty claims descent to the present day.
-While the Abyssinian story offers much greater detail, it omits any mention of the Queen's hairy legs or any other element that might reflect on her unfavourably.